fu4303/quotes-oval-office/README.md

 ### Built with Algolia

 Algolia is a hosted API for search.
-Its flexible ranking and sorting capabilities make it appropriate for a large variety of search problems.
-Implementing Algolia is fast— Oval Quotes took one day to build.
+Its flexible ranking and sorting capabilities make it appropriate for a large variety of search applications.
+Implementing Algolia is fast—Oval Quotes took one day to build.

 Check out [this screencast](https://youtube.com/v/foopies) to learn more about how Oval Quotes uses Algolia's open source [instantsearch.js](https://community.algolia.com/instantsearch.js/) components to provide a great search experience.